Skip to main content

 • You can override Airflow variables set in the Airflow UI.
 See Environment variable priority

-• You can create your connections and variables as environment variables from the Cloud UI.
+• You can create your connections and variables as environment variables from the Astro UI.
 See Use environment variables.

 • Environment variables marked as Secret are encrypted in the Astronomer control plane.
 See How environment variables are stored on Astro for details.